 - Aug 10, 2013 — Looking back at Alabama movie palaces

-The Princess Theatre was opened on December 30, 1919 as a playhouse and road show theatre.
+Built in 1887 as a livery stable, it was converted into the Princess Theatre in 1919, opening on December 30, 1919 as a playhouse and road show theatre.
 When the Princess Theatre opened, it seated 1,500 in cushioned seats.

 The Princess Theatre was a large theatre for the city of Decatur, it had 12 exits for a speedy evacuation if needed.

 The theatre was renovated in 1940 to the plans of local Decatur architectural firm Albert R. Frahn & Associates, and again in 1949, in an Art Deco style, with seating reduced to 989 with all new seats and more leg room.
 The Princess Theatre closed as a movie theatre in 1987.

 It became a performing arts center in 1988 and then went through a complete renovation in 2001 and officially reopened in February of 2001.

 Just login to your account and subscribe to this theater.